 Accreditation

-All Florida International University programs are approved by the Florida Board of Education, the FIU Board of Trustees and the Florida Board of Governors.
+All academic programs at Florida International University are approved by the Florida Board of Education, the FIU Board of Trustees and the Florida Board of Governors.
 FIU is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor’s, master’s and doctoral degrees.

 ABET Accreditation